yammine/roaring-rb/README.md

 ## Usage

-Lots of usage examples can be found [here](https://yammine.github.io/roaring-rb/).
+Lots of usage examples can be found [in the documentation for Roaring::Bitmap](https://yammine.github.io/roaring-rb/Roaring/Bitmap.html).

 ## Development